 Kropf Center—Bible and Ministry Center, faculty offices, computer classroom, Computer Information Technology laboratory, classrooms.

-Laban Peachey Center—Early Childhood Education laboratory/preschool, Campus Facilities Department offices and Disaster Management Program shop.
+Laban Peachey Center—Hesston College Preschool, Campus Facilities department offices and Disaster Management program shop.

 Smith Center and Mary Miller Library—more than 25,000 volumes, subscriptions to 225 periodicals and newspapers and access to multiple online databases.
-Academic Center for Career Exploration and Student Success (ACCESS).
+Access Lab.
 Classrooms and archives.

-Yost Center, Campus Activities Center, Oswald Field and Soccer Stadium—physical education facilities (walking track and equipment and playing space for baseball, basketball, soccer, volleyball, tennis and racquetball).
+Yost Center, Campus Activities Center, Oswald Field, Bess Mullet Field and Sieber Field—physical education facilities (equipment and playing space for baseball, basketball, soccer, softball, volleyball and tennis).

 Hesston Mennonite Church—space for chapel and other large campus gatherings.